10 ramen restaurants in Tokyo recommended by "Nari Gourmand Tokyo", who visits 300 restaurants annually!

 9. Akasaka [Ramen Hisui]

-The owner, Mr. Watanabe, is a skilled professional who honed his craft at places like [Ramen Break Beats].
-After becoming independent, he opened [Ramen 翡翠] in Akasaka Mitsuke in February 2025.
-From the first day of opening, there has been a constant line, and it has already become a hot topic among ramen enthusiasts as "the most notable restaurant of the year."
+The owner, Mr. Watanabe, is a skilled professional who honed his craft at "Ramen Break Beats" and more.
+After becoming independent, he opened "Ramen Hisui" in Akasaka Mitsuke in February 2025.
+From the first day of opening, there has been a constant line, and it has already become a hot topic among ramen enthusiasts as "the hottest ramen restaurant of the year."
 The "Special Soy Sauce Ramen" features a classic chicken clear broth soup perfectly paired with firm thin noodles, creating a skillful and refined bowl.
 It is expected to earn some kind of title soon.

 10. Yakimiso Ramen Yadoya / Mizonokuchi